 Such as tungsten as AM W-6%Ta have low thermal expansion coefficient (Table 2).
-Though, AM W-6%Ta adds ductility to the material, it is considered as pure tungsten fragile materials (Table 3) and the main function is to act as armour and transfer the thermal load.
-So, materials to keep structural integrity are needed in the assembly.
-CuCrZr and EUROFER are selected as possible structural materials for most of PFC designs.
+Though, AM W-6%Ta adds ductility to the material, it is considered as pure tungsten fragile materials (Table 3) and the main function

 CuCrZr is a precipitation hardened alloy.
 Copper is the dissolute and Chromium and Zirconium are the solutes.
 Chromium brings the benefit of higher strength and Zirconium improves the fatigue properties, improving the ductility at elevated temperatures with a thermal expansion coefficient similar to copper (Table 2).
 Furthermore, CuCrZr has similar thermal conductivity to copper.
 So, it is a good material for transferring the thermal load to the working fluid during normal operation.